 6. Restart Apache Server

-In order for your certificate changes to take effect, you need to update/restart you Apache server by executing the following command:
+Due to the certificate changes to take effect, you need to update you Apache server by executing the following command:

 7. Update WordPress URLs

-Log in to your WordPress account, then navigate to Settings > General, and replace your current domain name with the https:// version – with or without www. infront.
-Then, scroll to the bottom of the page and click the Save Changes button.
+Here you need to Log in to your WordPress account, then navigate to Settings > General, and replace your present domain name with the https:// version – with or without www. infront.
+Then, scroll to the bottom of the page and click the Save Changes button for the next step.